 – quick guide and safety guide

-FIT and BUILD
+FIT and BUILD and FUNCTIONALITY

 The Sennheiser HD450BT essentially looks identical to Sennheiser’s previous Bluetooth headphones, with some changes in coloration.
 The materials aren’t super high-quality, mostly plastic and rubber, but the headphones seem well-built and robust enough to survive being tossed around a little bit (though I wouldn’t recommend overdoing it…).
 I very slightly prefer the look of the white ones over the black ones, but whether you’ll agree, well… that’s up to you!